 The proper 7-seater option in the Rivian lineup is the R1S.
 It is not only a 7-seater large-sized SUV, but it also has an exceptional driving range of 316 miles.
 In addition to that, it has a very attractive entry price of $79,000.
 You might argue that even $79,000 is higher, but if you consider its quad motors producing over 835 hp, I would say it is a bargain.

 Rivian R1S is mighty quick.
 It has a 0-60 mph time of only 3.1 seconds.
 It is very impressive for a car of this size.
 Plus, R1S is also a capable offroad vehicle.
 It has an adjustable air suspension which allows you to vary the suspension height between 8 and 15 inches.
-It is a true 7-seater.
+It is a true 7-passenger.

 4. Volvo EX 90 – 300 Miles